 Don Paco – This beautiful hotel is set in a restored convent dating from the 17th century.
 Sablón beach is only a 4-minute walk away.

-Gran Hotel Paraiso – A 3-star classical hotel just 300 m from the centre of Llanes and the sea.
+Gran Hotel Paraiso – A 3-star classical hotel just 300 m from the center of Llanes and the sea.
 It offers hotel rooms and apartments.

 Hotel La Arquera – The hotel is in a country-style house.
 It’s been restored and transformed into a traditional eastern Asturias villa.

 See more accommodation options in Llanes.